Date/Time Reference Guide

 • UTC Offset: How to define the UTC offset for the input.
 Hourly offsets from -12:00 hours to +12:00 hours can be set or you can have greater control over the UTC Offset with the following options.

-• None: The input will be parsed as is!
-If there is no offset defined in the input string then no offset will be applied.
-If you are parsing a string that includes an offset (for example an 'ISO-8601' formatted string) then the offset will be set to the same as the string's offset.
+• None: The input will be parsed as is.
+If there is no offset defined in the input string then no offset is applied.
+If you are parsing a string that includes an offset (for example an 'ISO-8601' formatted string) then the offset is set to the same as the string's offset.
 E.g. 2017-07-02T21:30:00-07:00 will have an offset of -07:00 hours.

 • Timezone Offset: Choose a timezone to calculate the UTC offset from.
 This calculation accounts for any daylight savings that may occur in certain time zones on certain dates.